Thank you to everyone who is a part of our work by praying, serving, giving, and advocating.

 The world for Syrian children and their families turned upside down when fighting started in their country in 2011.
 The number of refugees and displaced people has grown into one of the worst humanitarian crises in history.
 World Vision is providing emergency aid and interventions so the children of Syria can dream of a better future.

 Columbia-Willamette Women of Vision invites you to partner with us in this transformational work.
 We can't do it without you.
-Our goal is to reach or exceed $175,000 in the fiscal year 2016-2017.
-Thank you.
+Thank you for helping us exceed our goal of $175,000 in the fiscal year 2016-2017.
+With your help and the Lord's blessing, we are setting out to do it again in fiscal year 2017-2018.